Jay6879/chess-like-game/README.md

 Each phase is documented and maintained in separate branches to ensure clarity and allow users to explore the project’s development over time.

 The addition of AI in the second phase represents a significant upgrade, offering users a richer and more dynamic gaming experience.

+The images provided above showcase the gameplay in both phases and the ongoing development of the AI feature, which, with more time, can be made fully operational.